Family of missing jogger offers $50K reward

 MPD said Fletcher was last seen at Central Avenue and Zach Curlin when she was approached by an unknown man and forced into a dark-colored SUV.

-Police released still pictures of the vehicle as well as a photograph of Fletcher running in a pink sports bra and purple shorts.
+Police released still pictures of the vehicle and a photograph of Fletcher running in a pink sports bra and purple shorts.

 Fletcher is a mother of two and a teacher at St. Mary’s Episcopal School.